The best independent guide to Lisbon

 The massive dome of Basilica da Estrela towers above the peaceful Estrela district, to the west of central Lisbon.

-The beautiful Basilica da Estrela was constructed as a religious obligation by Queen Mary I of Portugal after she gave birth to healthy heir to the Portuguese throne.
-The lovingly designed Basilica proved an insufficient offering, as Jose died two years before the final completion of the Basilica da Estrela.
-Mary grieved till her death and the miserable queen was buried in the basilica dedicated to her son.
+This beautiful Basilica was constructed as a religious vow by Queen Maria I (1734 –1816) after giving birth to an heir to the Portuguese throne.
+The lovingly designed Basilica proved an insufficient offering, as Jose died from Smallpox aged 27, two years before the final completion of the Basilica da Estrela.

 The tram infront of the Basílica da Estrela